storizzi/Deep-Live-Cam-Mac-Installer/README.md

 - **`--camreset [APP_ID]`**: Reset camera access for the specified application (e.g., `com.apple.Terminal` or `com.googlecode.iterm2`).
 - **`--help`**: Display help message and exit.

+All other options will be passed directly to the Deep-Live-Cam Python library.

 ## Camera Access

 The application requires camera access.
 If the script detects that camera access is not granted, it will guide you through the process of enabling it.